 The activities listed for “all” women are typically safe, when done as described, meaning these activities are recommended for all healthy women who do not have pregnancy or birthing risks.
 Check with an experienced midwife or doctor; or a physical therapist who specializes in helping pregnant women.

 This is a trick question.
 It’s just not helpful to think of fetal position as being anyone’s fault.
 In a long labor, a mother may ask “Why doesn’t this baby come out?”
 A helper might joke, “This is a stubborn baby.”
-Midwives have been known to say, “This mother is too much in her head” or “She’s too uptight.”
+Midwives have been heard to say, “This mother is too much in her head” or “She’s too uptight.”
 Actually, there are two rebozo jiggling activities on this website that soften the muscles and take the mother into a more heightened parasympathetic state (out of her head).

 Mothers are often blamed for birth complications, when the lack of support in a birth-phobic society has left her neglected, lacking in the knowledge she desires to have and from access to wise care.
 The mother, too, is doing her best in the situation she lives in.